robertbrestle/svg-fairy/README.md

 This extension contributes the following settings:

 * `svg-fairy.optimizeDirectory`: The name of the directory used with the "SVG optimize and copy".
 Defaults to `optimized`.
 * `svg-fairy.exportFormat`: The format for the exported SVG CSS.
-Defaults to `css-custom-properties`.
+Defaults to `css-class`.
 * `svg-fairy.externalQuotesValue`: The external quote value which surrounds the encoded SVG in CSS.
 Defaults to `double`.
 * `svg-fairy.svgEncoding`: The encoding used for reading SVG file contents.
 Defaults to `utf8`.